(309) 555-0100

 Best next step for existing-system visitors

 If you have a mitigation system and the fan may be the problem, this is the right place to submit a request.
-If you're not sure whether the fan, the piping, or the system design is the issue, describe your symptoms in the form — that's enough to get started.
+If the fan, piping, or system design could be involved, describe your symptoms in the form.
 And if you don't have a system yet and your radon is elevated, the mitigation page is the better starting point.

 15

-Fan replacement earns its own service page because visitors with an existing system are often closer to a specific action than someone still at the "do I have a radon problem" stage.
-They know the system location.
-They know the symptoms.
-They may have recent test history.
-Capturing that detail in the intake flow prevents a specific fan issue from getting lost in a generic mitigation lead that's missing half the relevant context.
+Fan replacement earns its own service page because visitors with an existing system usually have different details than someone still at the "do I have a radon problem" stage.
+They may know the system location, symptoms, age, and recent test history.
+Those details help keep the request focused on the existing equipment.

 Location